Damme/LandLord/README.md

 * Working emegancy stop and communication to ROS and reset emergancy stop
 * internal tilt sensor emergancy stop if z val < threashold (mower leaning too much, upside down, standing on its side/back)

-* xSensorQueue and replaced with global struct sensorMsg instead.
-We need toadd Semaphores before updating sensorMsg! (read should be ok though...?)
+* xSensorQueue is now replaced with global struct sensorMsg instead.
+We need to add Semaphores before updating sensorMsg! (read should be ok though...?)

 * BUG - Investigate the relationship with CHARGER_CHECK, CHARGER_CONNECTED, CHARGER_ENABLE, MOTOR_MOSFET.
 It seems we need both MOTOR_MOSFET and CHARGER_CHECK enabled to get a reading on CHARGER_CONNECTED.
 Make powermgmt.c more reliable.
 I still want to keep the "keep alive charger" function. since the mower standby voltage is so much higher I still want to re-enable charging.
 Pulse the CHARGER_ENABLE for 10ms every 500ms is enough to make the charger being kept in "red" state.